Not an Official Version*

 II.
 The qualifications of applicants in addition to those requirements set by statute, including the qualifications for satisfactory evidence of good professional character.

 III.
-How an applicant shall be examined, including the time and place of the examination.
+How an applicant shall be examined.

 IV.
 How a license to practice under this subdivision shall be renewed or reinstated, including late fees and any requirements for continuing education.